geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 It's just a question of accuracy.

 ##### **Geohot** [[00:46:18](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2778)]
-And so, yeah, I think that by the end of next year, we're going to have some serious non LLVM backends, some completely full tiny grad all the way to GPU assembly.
+And so, yeah, I think that by the end of next year, we're going to have some serious non LLVM backends, some completely full tinygrad all the way to GPU assembly.

 ##### **Geohot** [[00:46:33](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2793)]
 And I think GPUs are the place to do it, especially when you look at the MI350 and you see that LLVM is not that good.